MileHacker Logo

 • Requirements: Valid national driving license and an International Driving Permit (IDP) are highly recommended.
 Passport and credit card for deposit.

-• Minimum Age: Most rental companies require drivers to be at least 21 or 23 years old with at least one year of driving experience.
+• Minimum Age: Most rental companies require drivers to be at least 21 or 23 years old with no less than one year of driving experience.

-• Companies: Large global companies (Hertz, Avis, Europcar, Sixt) and local operators have offices at Fès–Saïs Airport and in the Ville Nouvelle.
+• Companies: Major international companies (Hertz, Avis, Europcar, Sixt) and local operators have offices at Fès–Saïs Airport and in the Ville Nouvelle.

 • Procedures: Reserve online early for the best rates.
 Inspect the automobile for damage before accepting and ensure it is noted on the agreement.